asolodenko/paws/docs/features/admin-pet-inventory.md

 ### Round 6:
 The adoption status issue seems to be broader than just UI inconsistency.
 There should be adopted pets as the dashboard shows 2 successful adoptions, but the inventory table doesn't reflect their adoption status.
 Investigate and fix the issue.

+### Round 7:
+Implement missing functionality of pet's renewal in the system.

 ## Overview

 The admin panel has been completely redesigned with a professional dashboard interface.
 It now features three main sections accessible via tabs: